 Note that this setting makes the site appear faster to users, but it won't improve speed scores.
 Enabling this will marginally reduce speed scores, although the impact will be negligible.

 Using hex based colours will perform better than using external swatch images.
 Read more about swatches in our dedicated Swatches guide.

 Try to avoid using video in promotion blocks.
 If using videos in promos, choose the setting option to place the promotion block nearer the bottom of the results.

 The compare button on the collection page may impact CLS.
 If you’re concerned about CLS, you may want to check the impact of enabling them - although the speed savings may be minimal.

 Have fewer fonts.
 Keep your Heading, Body and Navigation font the same as this will mean fewer files are needed on page load.

-Using the SYSTEM FONTS is preferable as they load faster than OTHER FONT.
+Using the System fonts is preferable as they load faster than other fonts.

 Looking to improve your online store performance further?

 At Clean Canvas, we design and build world-leading premium themes, so are not in a position to offer any other performance guidance outside of what we provide here.

 For more advice and assistance on improving your store speed, we recommend reaching out to our recommended customisations provider TaskHusky, who can provide store enhancement services.